In the Lost Lands: How Does the Movie Honor George R.R. Martin’s Story?

 the Queen Melange and her champion Jerais

 The film makes two significant deviations from Martin’s original narrative in its portrayal of Melange’s deal with Gray Alys.
-First, while the book had Queen Melange discreetly send her champion Jerais to negotiate with Gray Alys (a subtle power dynamic showing Melange’s royal status), the movie brings both Jerais and the queen to the witch together—a change that fuels the Patriarch’s later accusations of witchcraft against the queen.
+First, while the book had Queen Melange discreetly send her champion Jerais to negotiate with Gray Alys, the movie brings both Jerais and the queen to the witch together.
+This change later fuels the Patriarch’s accusations of witchcraft against the queen.

-Second, and more crucially, it compresses Martin’s deliberate one-month timeline (where Gray Alys methodically sought a guide for three weeks) into a rushed seven-day countdown to the full moon.
-This ultimately sacrifices the story’s slow-burning tension for a more immediate pace while conveniently serving the film’s added Church subplot.
+Next, and more crucially, it compresses Martin’s deliberate one-month timeline (where Gray Alys methodically sought a guide for three weeks) into a rushed seven-day countdown to the full moon, ultimately sacrificing the story’s slow-burning tension for a more immediate pace while conveniently serving the film’s added Church subplot.

 Rats With Human Hands, Birds With Monkey Faces